 Philo TV is one of the absolute best deals out there for cord cutters.
 It offers 59 channels for just $20 per month.

 That’s it!
-You can even try Philo TV free for seven days with just your phone number.
+You can even try the platform free for seven days.
 No credit card is required.